SkoolNotes/Taproot/2020HIST201/KBxUnitOneEssayPlanning.md

 Just like physical attack and biological attack, income attack{wc, intent?} also leads to state making.

 Income attack can manifest in many ways, one of which is inflation.
-Many countries
+When inflation occurs, many countries whose "soldiers and bureaucrats had to be paid,"